tursilion/convert9918/ReadMe.txt

 	description below for setup details.
 This writes a 6144 bytes Pattern table (TIAP), a 6144 byte Color table (TIAC), and a 2048 byte Multicolor mode Pattern table (TIAM).

+	Bitmap color only 9918A - this defines a normal bitmap mode, except that the pattern table is defined solely of 0xF0 bytes, and only the color table is presented.
+This offers an effective resolution of 64x192 with just 6k of image data.
+Note that save will still save the _P file just for convenience, but it should contain only 0xF0 bytes.

 	Paletted Bitmap F18A - This defines a 15-color palette that matches the image, and reduces it to that palette.
 TIAP and